10 Backpacking Destinations in Karnataka

 Karnataka is a southern state in India with a great combination of modern world as well as ancient traditional culture.
 This is a land with a variety of different sightseeing spots including rocks, mountains, plantations, historic sculptures, flavors & many more.
 Rivers flow from the mighty Arabian Sea through these amazing landscapes up hilly regions.
 You can see, learn and experience so many different things in this single state.

-Let us take a look at the 10 backpacking destinations in this one state of Karnataka.
+Let us take a look at the 10 backpacking destinations in the state of Karnataka.

 1. Aihole

-In the ancient times, the city served as a capital to the Chalukya Dynasty.
-This onset of temple architecture, the village of Aihole is situated more than 500 kilometers from the popular IT Hub and metro called Bangalore.
+In ancient times, the city served as the capital of the Chalukya Dynasty.
+This onset of temple architecture, the village of Aihole, is situated more than 500 kilometers from the popular IT Hub and metro called Bangalore.

 This village that has historical heritage and culture and interest among many people has several temples & sculptures mostly Buddhist, Jain and Hindu type of temples.
 Also known as Aryaputra, it is noted to have around 125 of such monuments in all and also has some old structures as old as the fifth century AD!